 Even people who already have a green card, but are applying for a renewal after the card itself expires, must get biometrics done.

 For a list of ASCs, see the USCIS Service and Office Locator.
 In some nonurban areas of the United States, USCIS also offers mobile biometrics vans.

-The actual process takes about 20 minutes, though you may have to wait a while after you arrive.
-A number of people will have received the exact same appointment time as you did.
-Everyone who was given the same appointment time will be called in on a first-come, first-served basis.
-Once you arrive at the ASC, you be given a number showing your place in line.
+The actual process takes about 20 minutes, though you might have to wait a while after you arrive.
+A number of people might have received the exact same appointment time as you did.
+As a general rule, everyone who was given the same appointment time will probably be called in on a first-come, first-served basis.

 At the end of the biometrics appointment, you will be given a stamp on your appointment notice confirming that you attended.
 Keep this document safe, in case you are later asked for it or USCIS cannot find its record stating that you indeed came to the appointment.
 It is always a good idea to store all documentation received from USCIS in a safe place.

 Your fingerprints will be sent on for review by the U.S. Federal Bureau of Investigation (FBI), which will check them against records held by the police as well as by USCIS (which often takes the fingerprints of people caught crossing the border illegally).